GermyCode/companion-module-fm-emotimo/fm-emotimo-st4/companion/HELP.md

 ![eMotimo Logo](logo.png)

-# Important!
+# Important

 For labels to line up, Put the slide motor in M3, and the zoom motor in M4.
 If you use a focus motor instead, M4 should work for that instead of zoom.
 I Have not tested with it on focus, use at your own risk!

-## Functions
+## Info

-**Smart means it applies to the selected attribute**
-* Run time // How fast the preset runs
-* * Run time
-* * Run time set from value
-* * Smart Run Time
-* * Smart Run Time set from value
-###
-* Ramp time // How fast the preset speeds up from a stop
-* * Ramp time
-* * Ramp time set from value
-* * Smart ramp Time
-* * Smart ramp Time set from value
+Run/Ramp Times: 10 = 0.1 seconds, or 100 = 1 second, ect.

+#

-## Motor Inversions
+Motor Inversions:
 Basically flipps the selected axis.
 Say if you press pan left, but the camera pans right, you can invert it where left is left and right is right

 ## Company Overview

 eMotimo is an industry leader in motion control.
 We specialize in makes multi axis motion control heads for the cinema space.

 Our flagship product the [ST4](https://emotimo.com/products/st4?variant=18140355887201) is a proven motion control head that has been used in numerous productions since 2016.
 With it you can control Pan/Tilt/Slide and a Turntable or a Focus motor.
 For even more control the upgraded [ST4.3](https://emotimo.com/products/st4?variant=42138608140469) that released mid 2022 frees up the M2 port so that it can be used for the Turntable and includes an additional Expansion Port that integrates with the popular Tilta Nucleus motors giving control of a full FIZ solution.

 ![ST4](ST4.jpg)

 The [SA2.6](https://emotimo.com/pages/sa2point6) is our latest motion control unit that we like to call the conductor.
 It gives you control of 2 Motor drivers for your Slide and Turntable, 3 Tilta motors for full FIZ control, and seemlessly integrates with DJI's RS3 Pro/RS3/RS2 Gimbals giving you control of Pan/Tilt/Roll and another option for Focus control.
 The SA2.6 is officially in production now and can be purchased from our [shop](https://emotimo.com/products/sa2-6-controller?_pos=2&_psq=SA&_ss=e&_v=1.0&variant=42925931462837)

 ![SA2.6](SA2.6.jpg)

 ## Setup and Release Notes

 ![StreamdeckArchitecture](StreamDeckArchitecture_092023.jpg)
 This module will allow you to control your [ST4](https://emotimo.com/products/st4?variant=18140355887201)/[ST4.3](https://emotimo.com/products/st4?variant=42138608140469) as well as the brand new [SA2.6](https://emotimo.com/pages/sa2point6)